Shram-Insights-Pvt-Lts/organize-by-shram/README.md

 > **Automatically organize open browser tabs into logical groups using local, privacy-first AI embeddings**

-Organize by Shram is a Chrome Extension (Manifest V3) that uses a hybrid approach combining domain-based grouping and Google's MediaPipe Text Embedder (Universal Sentence Encoder) to intelligently cluster your tabs into meaningful groups.
+Organize by Shram is a Chrome Extension (Manifest V3) that uses a hybrid approach combining domain-based grouping and WebLLM's Snowflake Arctic Embed model to intelligently cluster your tabs into meaningful groups.
 All processing happens **100% locally** in your browser - no data is ever sent to external servers.

 ## Features

 - **Hybrid Clustering**: Two-stage approach combining domain grouping + semantic AI clustering
 - **Domain-First Grouping**: Instantly groups tabs from the same website (e.g., all GitHub tabs together)
-- **Local AI Processing**: Uses MediaPipe WASM models running entirely in your browser
+- **Local AI Processing**: Uses WebLLM models running entirely in your browser
 - **Privacy-First**: Zero external API calls - your browsing data never leaves your device
 - **Smart Semantic Clustering**: DBSCAN algorithm with cosine similarity for remaining tabs
 - **Automatic Naming**: Generates meaningful group titles based on tab content and domains
-- **Clear All Groups**: One-click button to ungroup all tabs
+- **Quick Ungroup**: One-click button to remove all tab groups
+- **Modern UI**: Clean, minimal interface with dark mode support
 - **Arc Browser Compatible**: Tab groups work seamlessly as Folders in Arc browser
 - **Zero Configuration**: Just click and organize!